ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/dbt/dbt-incremental-model.md

 ## Inserts-only mode

 To overcome the limitations of large datasets in incremental models, the plugin offers the configuration parameter `incremental_strategy`.
 This can be set to the value `append`.
-When set, updated rows are inserted directly to the target table (a.k.a `imdb_dbt.actor_summary`) and no temporary table is created.
+When set, updated rows are inserted directly into the target table (a.k.a `imdb_dbt.actor_summary`) and no temporary table is created.
 Note: Insert-only mode requires your data to be immutable.
 If you want an incremental table model that supports altered rows don’t use this mode!

 To illustrate this mode, we will add another new actor and re-execute dbt run with `incremental_strategy='append'`.